Sirocco (parrot): Other media appearances

 Indian wildlife filmmaker Ashwika Kapur's short "rags-to-riches" documentary Sirocco – How a Dud Became a Stud is based on his life and won the Wildscreen Panda Award in 2014.

 Sirocco became the inspiration for the party parrot, a popular animated emoji frequently associated with the workflow application Slack.

 Spokesbird

 Sirocco's fame, and awareness that the television incident had massively raised the profile of kākāpō around the world, led to an unusual government appointment for the bird in January 2010.

 New Zealand Prime Minister John Key appointed Sirocco as Official Spokesbird for Conservation, to coincide with 2010 being the International Year of Biodiversity.
 Key commented "He's a very media savvy bird, he's got a worldwide fan base – they hang on every squawk that comes out of his beak.
 He'll be a great official spokesbird and a great ambassador for New Zealand."

-While tongue-in-cheek, the appointment showed awareness of the ability of Sirocco, through his television and social network presence, to attract and engage with people around the world, thus highlighting the plight of the still-endangered kākāpō.
+While tongue-in-cheek, the appointment showed awareness of the ability of Sirocco, through his television and social network presence, to attract and engage with people around the world, thus highlighting the plight of the still critically endangered kākāpō.